paulwarren/nzde/dict/C/README.md

 v. to push (sheep) under a swim-dip with a crutch

-v. to remove wool from the hindquarter of a sheep
+<b>1</b> v.
+(Rural) to remove wool from the head, belly and rear end of a sheep in order to keep fleece-wool clean, to prevent wool-blindness and to clear udders for lambing.

+<b>1</b> n.
+(Rural) a long pole with an S-shaped iron attached for forcing sheep's heads under the wash in a plunge, pot, or swim dip.
+(See dipping crutch)

 ## crutch gum